ahinchliff/phonon-diagrams/concepts/one-directional-offline-transfers.md

 ## Overview of a possible solution

+### Protocol
+- Add to the protocol an *integer nonce* which exists globally on the card.
+Initialize to zero.

+- Add to the protocol a method that **transfers** a phonon *from* a card *to* a "Posted Phonon" packet.
+A "Posted Phonon" packet is a phonon that exists outside of a phonon card (can be posted to servers, websites, etc), but has the following additional features:
+  - Contains an integer nonce
+  - Can only be collected by a known and singular receiving card (signs by public key)

-- Add to the protocol the concept of a "one directional" transfer packet which will contain an integer nonce and a time to live (ttl)
+- Add to the protocol a method that **collects** a "Posted Phonon".
-- Add ability for phonon cards to consume "one directional" transfer packets if a packet is signed for that card and the packet has a nonce > the card's "one directional" nonce
-- A service outside of the protocol is responsible for providing senders with the details required to create a "one directional" transfer packet for a receiver (receiver's card's public key, nonce, ttl).
-The same service would also be required to validate incoming transfer packets and to store these packets until the receiver is ready to consume them.
-The service should not allow a user to consume a transfer packets if there exists a lower nonce with a live ttl.
+  - The method rejects and disallows the consumption of a "Posted Phonon" packet if:
+    1. The packet is not signed for the receiving card
+    2. The packet's integer nonce > the card's integer nonce
+  - If successful, the card's integer nonce *is set* to the packet's integer nonce value

+### Client
+- Add to the client a check that prevents the sender from executing the above *transfer* method from executing if TTL (time to live) is breached.
+(Note: we could move this to the protocol but then the TTL threshold must be defined and hard coded)

+### Service
+- Card holders who want/need to collect "Posted Phonons" enlist the support of a service to:
+  - Provide senders the details required to create a "Posted Phonon" packet:
+    1. Receiver's card's public key
+    2. Nonce - Increments by 1.
+    3. TTL - time to live
+  - Validate incoming transfer packets (asset value)
+  - Store the packets until the receiver is ready to consume them.
+    1. The service should prevent a receiving card from consuming a "Posted Phonon" whose nonce is greater than a nonce for an outstanding request packet with a live TTL.
+    2. The service sorts "Posted Phonons" in ascending FIFO order for consumption, so that the receiving card consumes packets with lower integers first.
+- When a receiving card establishes/changes service providers, it provides the service the value of its card's integer nonce.

 ## Example Process Flows